checkSchema()

 options

 Sets the options of the sanitizer.
-If there are multiple options, then options
+If there are multiple options, then options must be an array.

 Otherwise, you can pass the value directly.